What is LODI RULES?

 A vineyard qualifies for certification if it meets several criteria.
 First, growers accumulate points through implementing sustainability practices and must sum to at least 50% of the total points available in each Chapter.
 Growers must accumulate at least 70% of the total points available across all six Chapters.
 Implementation of some Standards is mandatory.
 Such Standards are those that the program designers believe are imperative for sustainability.
 Certification is awarded to an individual vineyard on an annual basis.
 Certified vineyards must pass an annual independent audit to verify the implementation of sustainability practices.

 The LODI RULES program has grown vigorously since its establishment in 2005.
 As of 2021, over 55,000 winegrape acres are “Certified Green” in California.
-Within the Lodi AVA, nearly 29,000 acres are certified sustainable and over 26,000 acres are certified in other regions throughout California – representing 15 different California Crush Districts, in Washington, and in Israel.
-Read more about this historical international certification HERE.
+Within the Lodi AVA, nearly 29,000 acres are certified sustainable and over 26,000 acres are certified in other regions throughout California – representing 16 different California Crush Districts, in Washington, and in Israel.
+Read more about our historical international certification HERE.

 LODI RULES is a partnership between the Lodi Winegrape Commission and Protected Harvest.
 The Commission created the program and provides outreach and support services to LODI RULES growers, actively promoting the program to the winegrape industry and the general public.
-The Commission’s LODI RULES Committee, which is made up of local growers and viticulture professionals, steers the program’s evolution along with Director Dr. Stephanie Bolton.
+The Commission’s LODI RULES Committee, which is made up of local growers and viticulture professionals, steers the program’s evolution along with LODI RULES Sustainable Winegrowing Director Dr. Stephanie Bolton.
 Protected Harvest, an independent organization specializing in quantifiable sustainability certification, accredits the LODI RULES Standards and administers the certification process.
 Protected Harvest is a nonprofit organization with a Board of leading environmental NGOs, scientists, and practitioners.

 For more information or to apply as a new grower and join a truly REMARKABLE, PROGRESSIVE community of committed growers, viticultural advisors, and winemakers, click HERE.